tylerneylon/video-scripts/learn_lua_in_an_hour/part16.md

 Let's change that by defining a couple methods on the class.

+The `next` method returns the next number in the sequence.
+It doesn't change the state of any variables, though.

     >  function Sequence:next()
     >>   return self.last_num + 2
     >> end

+The `forward` method does change the state of the sequence by moving forward a given number of steps.
+It calls the `next` method to find out which number is next as it takes each step.

     >  funciton Sequence:forward(n)
     >>   for i = 1, n do
     >>     self.last_num = self:next()